Samouz75/Defib_simulation/README.md

 ## 🏥 Project Context

-This app was developed during a 2-month internship at Saint-Louis Hospital (Paris) in the Emergency Department, under the medical supervision of Dr. Sami Ellouze (Emergency Physician).
-The project was technically overseen by Marc Dinh (Engineering School Professor), with the goal of creating an accessible online training platform for defibrillation techniques.
+This app was developed during a 2-month internship in the Emergency Department at Saint-Louis Hospital (Paris).
+The project was technically overseen by Marc Dinh (Engineering School Professor) ans under the medical supervision of Dr. Sami Ellouze (Emergency Physician).
+The goal was creating an accessible online training platform for defibrillation techniques.

 ## 🎯 Project Overview